MicrosoftDocs/dynamics365smb-docs/business-central/inventory-how-work-BOMs.md

 ---
-title: Work with Bills of Material to Manage Components| Microsoft Docs
+title: Work with Bills of Material to Manage Components
 description: You create an assembly BOM or production BOM to specify the components or resources required to put together the item that the BOM represents.
-documentationcenter: ''
 author: SorenGP

 ms.service: dynamics365-business-central
-ms.topic: article
+ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.date: 02/04/2020
+ms.date: 04/01/2021
-ms.author: sgroespe
+ms.author: edupont

 ---
 # Work with Bills of Material